Campus Partnerships with UC Vice President for Equity & Inclusion

-The University of Cincinnati updated diversity plan will be unveiled during the fall term 2016.
+The University of Cincinnati updated diversity plan is currently being revised and reviewed.

 A series of professional development workshops to enhance employees’ cultural competency are continuing in the new year with sessions on micro-aggressive behavior, student activism, generational diversity and more.
 These are in addition to the annual Diversity & Inclusion Conference.